gangeli/NaturalLI/README.md

 ===========
 **Natural [Language|Logic] Inference**

+NaturalLI is a Natural Logic reasoning engine aimed at fast inference from a large database of known facts.
+The project's primary goal is to infer whether arbitrary common-sense facts are true, given a large database of known facts.
+The system is described in:

+    Gabor Angeli and Christopher D. Manning.
+    "NaturalLI: Natural Logic for Common Sense Reasoning."
+    EMNLP 2014.

 The program is composed of two main components:

   * A *server*, in C++, which handles the actual inference search.